 How Can Hypnotherapy Help Someone Reduce & Manage Stress?

-With its emphasis on physical and mental relaxation, hypnotherapy can be a highly effective way to manage stress symptoms while developing good self-care habits that promote health and well-being.
+With its emphasis on physical and mental relaxation, hypnotherapy can be a highly effective way to manage stress symptoms while developing self-care habits that promote health and well-being.
 Stress is a normal part of everyday life that everyone experiences.
 However, chronic stress can severely affect a person’s quality of life.

-Unmanaged, stress has been shown to contribute to various mental and physical health issues, including:4
+Stress has been shown to contribute to various mental and physical health issues, including:4

 - High blood pressure